Every person, every business, every brand has a story to share. fa tog’ra fi captures the essence of every story in its best light.

 Like the rule of thirds, Simon’s career progressed in threes; three years studying photography at Boston college, three years completing a BA Hons Degree in Photography at Cheltenham and Gloucester Art College and three years working as an assistant photographer in London.

-Tired of sweeping floors, Simon moved on from assisting to work behind the lens full-time.
-He became the Studio Manager and In-House Photographer for a London advertising agency in 2002.
-Ilona worked as Simon’s assistant and soon replaced his crush on Kylie Minogue.
-Three years later, having gained a wealth of experience, Simon left his role and pursued a series of personal projects that took him, and his future wife, around the world.
+Three years on, having gained a wealth of experience, Simon left his role and pursued a series of personal projects that took him, and his future wife, around the world.

-In 2005 Simon and Ilona moved to Australia to begin their life together (and to work on Simon’s much needed tan).
+In 2005 Simon and Ilona moved to Australia to begin their life together.
 His career has since blossomed, establishing many creative, engaging and long-lasting relationships with a diverse array of clients.
 Simon’s passion persists: capturing and telling stories through still and moving images.

 2010 Centre for Contemporary Photography, Kodak Salon,